sinan70257/musify/assets/termsandconditons.md

 **Contact Us**

-If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me at connect.Sinan70257@gmail.com.
+If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me at connect Sinan70257@gmail.com.